LBNL-UCB-STI/SynthFirm/README.md

     scenario_name = BayArea # scenario name must be consistent with input generation to allow for models searching for the I-O paths out_scenario_name = BayArea  # scenario name for output, can be different from input scenario name, but must be consistent with firm generation configs parameter_path = SynthFirm_parameters # parameter directory
-    # list of FAF zone from the study region, for more information about the zonal id, please reference this guide: https://faf.ornl.gov/faf5/data/FAF5%20User%20Guide.pdf
     number_of_processes = 2
     # number of cores to be used for parallel computing, zero means all the available cores
     ```